Copyright 2019-2023 Ingmar Dasseville, Pierre Carbonnelle

 else:

-extensions = [s.extension(problem.extensions) for s in self.domains]
+extensions = [s.extension(problem.extensions) for s in sets]

-if any(e[0] is None for e in extensions):
+elif any(e[0] is None for e in extensions):

 superset = None